openebs-archive/openebs-docs/docs/tsg_pvs.md

 ### Workaround:

-1. Unmount the device and logout from the existing iSCSI session on stale (non-owning) node.
+1. Un-mount the device and logout from the existing iSCSI session on stale (non-owning) node.
-2. Re-login and remount the volume on the current/scheduled (owning) node.
+2. Re-login and re-mount the volume on the current/scheduled (owning) node.
 3. Ensure application pod uses the new mount by restarting it using docker stop.

 ### Issue: